bioc/Lheuristic/README.md

-# lpattern
+# LHeuristic
 ## Introduction

-This vignette gives information on how to use the 'lpattern' package functions to select genes with an expression vs methylation scatterplot that have an L-shaped pattern.
+This vignette gives information on how to use the 'LHeuristic' package functions to select genes with an expression vs methylation scatterplot that have an L-shaped pattern.

 ### Input data
 The data provided is a subset of the methylation array and the expression array from the colon adenocarcinoma (COAD) from The Cancer Genome Atlas (TCGA).
 The full dataset is available from the TCGA website (https://tcga-data.nci.nih.gov/docs/publications/tcga/?).